Ahmad-Albaige/Centralized-Windows-Security-Log-Analysis-with-Splunk/readme.md

 Comparison of successful vs failed logins - Detect accounts that create auth events – Instead of analyzing event time series on the endpoint, do the analysis at the central server.

-Notes "This is a beginner project, and it emphasizes understanding the fundamentals of a SIEM system and the flow of logs, **and it is not about making complex alerts and charts In-depth**.

-screen captures are included within the repository.
+Note: This is a beginner-level project emphasizing SIEM fundamentals and log flow, not advanced detection engineering or alert tuning. screen captures are included within the repository.